The 7 Big Rules Of Raising Teenagers Who Actually Like Their Parents

 Adolescence is a time when parents are less in control of their kids while still holding a high level of influence, and we are at our most influential when we lead through example.

 Everything you say and do right now is being closely monitored and analyzed by your kids.
-This requires that you set high standards for yourself, and that you abide by them.
-It also requires your honesty at all times, as well as an apology when you mess up.
+This requires you to set high standards for yourself and abide by them.
+The Journal of Applied Developmental Psychology (2024) shows how being an example also requires your honesty at all times, as well as an apology when you mess up.

 The example you set teaches your kids how to take care of themselves physically, emotionally, and spiritually, and how to deal with stress and pressure in healthy ways.
 They'll be watching and analyzing your habits and coping techniques, so stay mindful of your own choices.